Caress the nature of yourself, of your being.

 A boy is not formed into a man by one.

-We do not chisel away at our sons and daughters, hammering our own will into their being, we give them the allowance to stretch and shrink until they discover who they are;
+We do not chisel away at our sons and daughters, hammering our own will into their being.
+We give them the allowance to stretch and shrink until they discover who they are, and support them in their journey to get there.

 Why does this end with youth?